Back to LLD Concepts

 1. Bundling

 State and methods that belong together are in one class.
-UserAccount holds passwordHash AND the login() method that uses it — they're co-located because they're co-dependent.
+UserAccount holds passwordHash AND login() — they're co-located because they're co-dependent.

 2. Information Hiding